sysid/starlette/scripts/README.md

 * `scripts/check` - Run the code linting, checking that it passes.
 * `scripts/coverage` - Check that code coverage is complete.
 * `scripts/build` - Build source and wheel packages.
-* `scripts/publish` - Publish the latest version to PyPI.

 Styled after GitHub's ["Scripts to Rule Them All"](https://github.com/github/scripts-to-rule-them-all).